 Batman: The Brave & The Bold

-Firestorm appeared on Batman the Brave and the Bold in an episode entitled "A Bat Divided", with Jason voiced by Tyler James Williams and Ronnie voiced by Bill Fagerbakke.
+Firestorm appeared on Batman the Brave and the Bold in an episode entitled "A Bat Divided!", with Ronnie voiced by Bill Fagerbakke.
 The Firestorm which appears in this show is one we've never seen before.
 While it is part Ronnie Raymond, and Jason Rusch they are completely different characters then their comic book personae.
 In the cartoon Ronnie is a football coach with a hurt knee, and Jason is a chemistry nerd.
 Also they have a different origin story, and the Professor is absent entirely not once making an appearance.
 In this series Jason is in charge of the Firestorm body while Ronnie offers advice through the invisible head Firestorm is famous for.
 In the show, Firestorm is created when Dr. Double X attempts to steal nuclear energy, but his scheme is foiled by Batman.
 Double X then triggers a meltdown that not only fuses Jason and Ronnie together as Firestorm, but separates Batman into three different entities: a soft-spoken genius, a blood-thirsty brute, and a laid-back slacker.
 The genius Batman experiments on Firestorm to figure out how to fuse the Batmen back together, but the brute Batman attacks a bar full of costumed criminals after getting bored in the Batcave.
 The two other Batmen and Firestorm arrive to collect the brute Batman, but Dr. Double X kidnaps Firestorm and takes them back to his lab.
 Double X drains the energy from Firestorm, becoming more powerful and separating the hero back into Jason and Ronnie.
 Jason and Ronnie willingly reverse the machine, fusing back into Firestorm and draining Double X of his power; then Firestorm proceeded to lay the smack-down on Dr. Double X.

 Firestorm returned in the two-part episode "The Siege of Starro!" as one of the heroes who helped Batman fight off Starro's invasion of Earth.
 He was also seen in the cold opening to "Darkseid Descending!", where he and Batman battled Killer Frost.